 Q: What do you enjoy most about living in Thailand, how’s the quality of life?

-A: The quality of life is great; it's a peaceful, quite and safe place and I feel no stress.
+A: The quality of life is great; it's a peaceful, quiet and safe place and I feel no stress.

 Q: Any negatives?
 What do you miss most about home?